 Of course, the quality and timeliness of your deliverables will contribute most significantly to your grade for the project.

 In grading your tutorial, I will be looking at the depth of understanding you demonstrate and the effectiveness with which you convey that understanding to your readers.
 I will also be looking at the extent to which you have used appropriate illustrations and/or examples and the technical accuracy of your work.
 I will be particularly interested in originality and to what extent you have contributed to the ongoing discussion of your topic.
-And, of course, I will consider how well you have followed the specified coding guidelines and proofread your content before submission.
+And, of course, I will consider how well you have followed the specified coding guidelines, tested your links, and proofread your content before submission.

 When grading your presentation, I will again be looking at the depth of your understanding and how effectively you convey your knowledge to the class.
 I will be observing how well prepared you are and how well you use the time and tools at your disposal.
 You need to develop a presentation which you are comfortable giving, since your apparent comfort level will factor into your grade.
 Of course, I will also take into account the requirements stated above.